-The good news is your consumer rights haven’t changed when it comes to goods and services bought online, but the pandemic has brought new situations in to play, including positives like extended return times for even items bought in-store before lockdown, but also shops not letting you send things back.
-So, Resolver CEO Alex Neill was on hand this morning on the BBC’s Your Money and Your Life to run through the top questions from consumers on shopping in the pandemic from how to contact providers to getting your money back when you need to return that faulty product.
+The good news is your consumer rights haven’t changed when it comes to goods and services bought online, but the pandemic brought new situations in to play, including positives like extended return times for even items bought in-store before lockdown, but also shops not letting you send things back – or as we have reported making it hard for you to even contact them to do so.

-For more information here’s our guide on where you stand, whether you’re an online shopping convert or you still want to shop in the outside world.
+For more information in the run-up to the festive season here’s our guide on where you stand, whether you’re an online shopping convert or you still want to shop in the outside world once stores reopen.

 Shopping and returns – know your rights